Archive | Stories from Life RSS feed for this section

 I also just have a general observation about Italian homes.
 Any Italians that read this, please feel free to weigh in.
 When you go to a home in Italy (and I have seen this in Italian-Canadians’ homes as well), no matter the size of the home, there is a room somewhere, often in the basement, with a table that seats about 20 people.
 I always found it strange.
 So although there is work to be done, we do love to eat!

 I was telling my nonna how I was going to a wedding the following weekend in Toronto (yay Maja and Mike!) and that I had just recently been in Vancouver for another wedding (Ali and Adrian!!).
-She then asked me when I was having my wedding.
-I did my usual deflection that I have been doing for years now as my boyfriend and I have been together a long time.
-“Oh nonna, I just like going to weddings.”
-Then she looked at me and said that she doesn’t know about weddings anymore, it’s just a ceremony and what’s most important is honesty and being honest with one another.
+She looked at me and said that she doesn’t know about weddings anymore, it’s just a ceremony and what’s most important is honesty and being honest with one another.
 She said if you have honesty, that is all that matters.
 She is a wise lady.

 After our lunch, as I left her room to head out and catch the train back to Toronto, we said our usual “I love you” and she followed with what she always says “be good”.
 So I said “nonna, you be good” to which she replied “there is not a lot of chances here to be bad”.
 Oh nonna, you’re the best!
 Tanti baci.